This article was originally published on 7 Mar 2018, and has since been updated ready for the 2023 application window.

 Due to changes in junior doctor contracts, there are more House Officer jobs available than previously.
 This should make it easy to get one somewhere.
 That said, priority is given to NZ nationals (and in particular NZ nationals of Maori descent), so you are unlikely to get all your first choices in terms of location or specific specialty.

 Junior Registrar jobs are more like core training jobs in the UK.
 They are good if you know what you want to specialise in, or want experience in a specific field to see whether it’s for you.
 The application process is the same, but there is greater competition for places.
 Some of them require a certain length of time in the specialty before applying e.g. 6 months Emergency Medicine before applying to be an ED Registrar, 9 months Surgery before applying to be a Surgical Registrar.
-Of note, Registrar posts tend to run December to December, rather than November to November.
+In most centres it is easy to transition to a Junior Registrar from a SHO after 6 months.
+Of note, Registrar posts tend to run February to February, rather than January to January.

 (c) Where To Apply

-There are 20 DHBs in NZ, each with a variable number of hospitals.
+There are 20 DHBs in NZ, now all under the umbrella of Te Whatu Ora (Health New Zealand).
 Most tend to have 1 or 2 big hospitals, with a larger number of smaller DGH-type hospitals.
 It’s best to do some thinking about what you want hospital-wise (big city vs. small rural) as well as where you want to work (small town by the beach, major city etc).
-The government’s website with a map and list of individual DHB websites is a good place to start:
+The government’s website with a list of individual DHB websites is a good place to start and there’s a helpful map here.

 (e) Documents required for your Applications